Charitable Giving in Squamish

 Set Up an Endowment Fund

 There are several types of endowment funds available through the Squamish Community Foundation.
-We invite you to learn more about the our funds below, then reach out to the donor services team at kclarke@squamishfoundation.com to discuss your options.
-We would love to build a relationship with you.
+Discover our fund options below, then reach out to the donor services team.
+We would love to see you achieve your giving goals.

 Unrestricted Endowment Funds